ts-graphviz/ts-graphviz.github.io/blog/2024-04-25-update-setup-graphviz/index.md

 ---
-title: Community Collaboration Drives ts-graphviz/setup-graphviz Evolution 🌟
 authors: kamiazya
 tags: [release]
+description: |-
+  Highlights the crucial role of community collaboration in the evolution of ts-graphviz/setup-graphviz.
+Discusses recent contributions, updates, and ways for readers to participate in shaping the project's future through active involvement.
 ---
+# Community Collaboration Drives ts-graphviz/setup-graphviz Evolution 🌟

 Hello, ts-graphviz community!
 We're excited to announce the latest releases of setup-graphviz, versions v2.0.1 and v2.0.2.